kevinpatrickkent/GirlScoutCodingBadges/Cadette/DigitalGameDesign/README.md

 6) Start the tutorial at https://kaplayjs.com/docs/guides/creating_your_first_game/ and add commands to this main.js file.

-   a) When the instructions ask you to load sprites, make sure you have them downloaded in your folder
+   Notes: When the instructions ask you to load sprites, make sure you have them downloaded in your folder,
+          Whenever you get an error, try pressing F12 on the browser and looking at the error messages to troubleshoot